-Seahawk K.J.
-Wright calls league’s new anthem policy ‘crazy,’ Doug Baldwin terms it disappointing
+Seahawks’ K.J.
+Wright calls NFL’s new anthem policy ‘crazy,’ and Doug Baldwin says it’s disappointing

-The two Seattle players were among many around the league to question the new policy.
+Two Seattle players, Doug Baldwin and K.J.
+Wright, were among many around the league to question the new policy.

 Two prominent Seahawks on Wednesday joined the rising chorus of NFL players who expressed dismay over the league’s new policy regarding the national anthem during separate local radio interviews.